Assessing imbalance in signed brain networks: Introduction

 \section{Introduction}

-Time series are ubiquitous and versatile representations of dynamical complex systems, be they financial, natural or social.
+Time series are ubiquitous and versatile representations of dynamical complex systems, be they financial, natural, or social.
 A major challenge is that of inferring the underlying dependencies between units from the (often non-linear) dynamics characterising them.
 Being capable of transforming a time series into a symbolic sequence, while preserving essential information about the `original' generative process, is of practical relevance, as the \emph{dynamical} properties of the former can be revealed by focusing on the \emph{structural} properties of the latter~\cite{Onnela2004,Sinha2010,Bouchaud2003}.
-To this aim, sequential data are often represented as traditional graphs, with \emph{nodes} replacing individual units (such as stocks, neurons or agents) and \emph{edges} reflecting their activity-driven interactions.
+To this aim, sequential data are often represented as traditional graphs, with \emph{nodes} replacing individual units (such as stocks, neurons, or agents) and \emph{edges} reflecting their activity-driven interactions.

-This choice plays a major role in the neuroscientific domain, where network-based approaches have revolutionised our understanding of the brain functioning, especially through the study of functional connectivity networks derived from Blood Oxygen Level Dependent (BOLD) fMRI signals.
+This choice plays a major role in the neuroscientific domain, where network-based approaches have revolutionised our understanding of brain functioning, especially through the study of functional connectivity (FC) networks derived from Blood Oxygen Level-Dependent (BOLD) functional Magnetic Resonance Imaging (fMRI) signals.
 Rooted in graph theory and statistical physics, this perspective, often referred to as \emph{network neuroscience}, aims at revealing the organisational principles of cognition and behaviour~\cite{kulkarni2024principlesbrainnetworkorganization} by modelling the brain as an integrated system of interacting regions~\cite{bassettnetwork2017}.

-A review of the approaches that have been proposed so far to extract relationships between nodes directly from the time series of the original units is provided below.
+In the following subsection, a short overview of the approaches that have been proposed so far to extract relationships between nodes directly from the time series of the original units is provided: in Sec. \hyperlink{sec:IA}{IA}, methods defining an intermediate proximity matrix are discussed; in Secs. \hyperlink{sec:IB}{IB} and \hyperlink{sec:IC}{IC}, methods that map univariate and multivariate time series onto graphs without a proper validation procedure are discussed; in Sec. \hyperlink{sec:ID}{ID}, the need to approach such an issue within the framework of traditional hypothesis testing is motivated.